 17-20 Kendal Street, London, W2 2AW

 If you've got the budget, this legendary restaurant should be on your radar.
-From the crew behind J Sheekey, and more recently Sexy Fish, this place is all about the seafood - with the finest oysters, fish and crustacea, and allegedly the best caviar in town baby.
+From the crew behind J Sheekey and Sexy Fish, this place is all about the seafood - with the finest oysters, fish and crustacea, and (allegedly) the best caviar in town baby.

 The clue is in the name: it’s sexy and the fish is epic.
-There’s a waterfall, 20 insane Frank Gehry fish lamps swim above the bar, and if you can get into the private dining room you’ll be surrounded by floor to ceiling aquariums.
-The food is fish based, obvs; we stuck to the sashimi which was delicious, but whatever you do -don’t neglect the tuna belly tartare.
-Make sure you find Xavier at the bar, he’s as hot as he is French and he makes some of the best cocktails in town.
+There’s a waterfall, 20 insane Frank Gehry fish lamps swim above the bar, and if you can get into the private dining room, you’ll be surrounded by floor-to-ceiling aquariums.
+Seafood is the name of the game here, obvs; we stuck to the sashimi which was delicious, but whatever you do, don’t neglect the tuna belly tartare.
+And don't miss a chance to take a seat at the world-renowned bar - it took the title of Best International Restaurant Bar at the 2022 Tales of the Cocktail awards, after all.

 Berkeley Square House, Berkeley Square, London W1J 6BR

-Travel to a land where contemporary Chinese meets French Rococo meets 1950s New York.
-And at 15,200 square feet with the ability to accommodate up to 350, it is glorious and epic.
-BarChick’s still salivating over the Peking duck, caviar, soft shell crab, Angus beef short ribs and the like; it’s everything that decadence strives to be and beyond.
+Travel to a land where contemporary Chinese meets French rococo meets 1950s New York.
+And at 15,200 square feet, with the ability to accommodate up to 350, it is glorious and epic.
+BarChick’s still salivating over the Peking duck, caviar, soft shell crab, Angus beef short ribs and the like; it’s everything that decadence strives to be and more.

 17 Berkeley St, London W1J 8EA

-Not only are these guys insanely good chefs, they’re clever too, and have opened up in Hedgefunder’s heaven in Mayfair.
-The sexy dark styling is set over two floors, the bar on the ground floor and the restaurant below.
-Food wise we're talking dim sum and beautifully delicate squid, the vegetarian chicken is the wild card, and boy does it work.
-The cocktail list is interesting; long and with plenty of Asian influences, such as Lychee Martinis and Saki-tinis, but stick to the classics and you will be just as satisfied.
+This spot in Mayfair's hedgefund heaven has sexy dark styling set over two floors: the bar on the ground floor and the restaurant below.
+In terms of food, we're talking dim sum and beautifully delicate squid.
+The vegetarian chicken is a wild card, but boy does it work.
+The cocktail list is long, with plenty of Asian influences, and there's a good selection of well-crafted non-alcs here too.
+Bangin'.

 17 Bruton Street, London, W1J 6QB

 This place is one sexy steak house.
-The meat here is some of London’s finest, take your pick from the menu and don’t miss the specials board filled with cuts that are fresh from their ageing room.
-If you're out to blow some serious cash, kick off with a Japanese Wagu (£40) starter or a serious steak for mains.
+The meat here is some of London’s finest, take your pick from the menu and don’t miss the specials board filled with cuts that are fresh from the ageing room.
+If you're out to blow some serious cash, kick off with a Japanese Wagyu starter (£40) or a serious steak for mains.

 24-26 Maddox Street, London, W1S 1QH